-Eventually, since we only send one packet, the chain of events triggered by that single client echo request will taper off and the simulation will go idle.
+Eventually, since we only send one packet (recall the MaxPackets Attribute was set to one), the chain of events triggered by that single client echo request will taper off and the simulation will go idle.
 Once this happens, the remaining events will be the Stop events for the server and the client.
 When these events are executed, there are no further events to process and Simulator::Run returns.
-The simulation is complete.
+The simulation is then complete.